Skip to main content

 ret_psg: round1_result

-Output mapping is based on the output keys defined during Tool registration.
+Output variable mapping is performed based on the output key specified during tool registration.

-If a downstream module depends on this output:
+If a downstream module depends on this output result:

 @app.prompt(output="q_ls,ret_psg,template->prompt_ls")